uriegel/WebWindowNetCore/READMENuget.md

 * Can serve the web site via .NET resources (single file approach)
 * Optional save and restore of window bounds
 * Has an integrated event sink mechanismen, so you can retrieve javascript events from the .NET app
-* Has an integrated .NET Kestrel Server (optional) to serve requests from .NET app to javascript
+* Has an integrated Javascript WebView interface to serve requests from javascript to .NET app
 * You can expand the Gtk Window (on Linux) with a custom header bar
 * You can alternatively disable the Windows titlebar and borders, and you can build a title bar in HTML with standard Windows logic for closing, maximizing, restoring resizing, snap to dock, ...